zehreken/zehreken.github.io/source/posts/2026-04-14-shoot-first-drive-later.md

 ### Learning Ballistics
 I had two options for shooting, hitscan or projectile.
 I knew that hitscan would be very easy to teach the agent, since it is very similar to the navigation alignment problem.
 So I decided to go with projectile to make things more interesting.
-I added a turret in the back of the tank which proved to be huge pain in the ass, as I'll discuss later in this post.
+I added a turret in the back of the tank which proved to be a huge pain in the ass, as I'll discuss later in this post.
 This was also a great introduction to how physics works in Unreal Engine.
 Coming from Unity, I found that Unreal is not as simple.
 I especially disliked that labels in the editor and the enum in C++ do not match.

 <figure>
     <video src="/assets/2026-04-14-shoot-first-drive-later/caviar_laying_armored_vehicle.mp4" controls playsinline>